 This is a guest post by Suman Doogar, a fellow traveler and quizzer who has recently completed some impressive solo trips in Himachal and Ladakh.
 Here she shares her experience in Hamta, a small village near Manali.
-You can also follow her blog Bedazzled Thoughts for various lessons in life.

 This is the fringe of heaven.
 If you are looking for a vacation spot where you can sit back and soak yourself in the surroundings, then you are at the right place.
 Hamta is a small village about 2 km away from Manali in the Kullu district of Himachal Pradesh.
 One can reach Hamta via Pirni Aleo Hydro Power Plant and start the curvy clamber towards the lush green mountain top that overlooks the Manali City.

 Tired of the Delhi heat, I decided to go on a solo trip to Himachal Pradesh.
 I was looking for an escape away from the forever crowded city of Delhi, and decided to start my journey from Manali.
 Once there, I stayed two days in Old Manali and explored places like Gulaba, Kothi, Vashisht etc. It was then that I stumbled upon a lesser known village called Hamta.
 It was the deep valley with lush green trees, candy flossed clouds, tranquil Beas River and the silence of the mountain that I instantly fell in love with Hamta.